ajithrn/fs-eventbrite-widget/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-### Development Setup
+### Quick Start for Contributors

 1. Clone the repository
+2. Install dependencies: `npm install`
+3. Start development build: `npm start`
-2. Follow WordPress coding standards
+4. Make your changes following WordPress coding standards
-3. Test with different WordPress versions
+5. Build for production: `npm run build`
+6. Test thoroughly
-4. Submit pull request
+7. Submit pull request

+For detailed instructions, see [DEVELOPER.md](DEVELOPER.md).

 ## Support